ErikBoraHuynh/Home_Labs/Metasploit/README.md

 Entered `ifconfig` to check my Kali Linux VM / Attacker's IP address.

-Entered `nmap -A 192.168.20.10 -Pn` to scan all the ports of my Windows 10 VM to identify if any are open.
+Entered `nmap -A 192.168.20.10 -Pn` to scan all the ports of my Windows 10 VM / Victim to identify if any are open.

 Entered `msfvenom -l payloads` to list the available malware or payloads to use